Wildlife Safari Park near Ashland opens Saturday for an 'extra-special' 25th year

 The Lee G. Simmons Wildlife Safari Park is planning an “extra-special” year to commemorate its 25th anniversary.

-Its season begins Saturday and it will be open daily from 9 a.m. to 5 p.m. through October.
+Its season began Saturday, and it is open daily from 9 a.m. to 5 p.m. through October.

 “We always look forward to welcoming visitors back to the Wildlife Safari Park, but especially this year to celebrate the 25th anniversary,” superintendent Gary Pettit said.